Search

 Credit: Envato Elements/ vinokurovyury

-Having your money on you during a house fire is the only way it will be safe.
-However, this tactic is useless if you need to safeguard a big sum of money.
+Keeping your money with you during a house fire is the only surefire way to keep it 100% safe.
+However, this strategy won't work if you need to hide a large sum of money.

 9) Hide Cash in a Fireplace